Government may face Commons defeat over compensation for infected blood victims | ITV News

 Government may face Commons defeat over compensation for infected blood victims

-The Government could suffer a Commons defeat over calls to establish a new body to help compensate infected blood victims.
+The Government could suffer a Commons defeat after Labour joined Tory rebels in backing calls to establish a new body to help compensate infected blood victims.

 Thousands of patients were infected with HIV and hepatitis C through contaminated blood products in the 1970s and 1980s.

+Among those who died, dozens of young haemophiliacs infected while they were students at Lord Mayor's Treloar's College at Alton in Hampshire.

+At the time, a specialist NHS haemophilia centre was based on site, run by a dedicated medical team.

-Dame Diana Johnson, the Labour MP for Kingston upon Hull North, is leading the calls for an amendment requiring ministers to establish a body to administer the full compensation scheme within a matter of months.
+Now MPs, led by Labour’s Dame Diana Johnson (Kingston upon Hull North), are backing an amendment requiring ministers to establish a body to administer the full compensation scheme within three months of the Victims and Prisoners Bill becoming law.

 A High Court judge would be expected to chair the body and take account of the need for speed, simplicity, fairness and efficiency for victims.

-The compensation would be expected to be given within three months of the Victims and Prisoners Bill becoming law.

-A total of 30 Tory MPs have signed the amendment, to be considered in the Commons on Monday, while shadow chancellor Rachel Reeves confirmed Labour’s support in a letter written to Chancellor Jeremy Hunt.
+A total of 30 Tory MPs have signed the amendment, to be considered in the Commons on Monday, while shadow chancellor Rachel Reeves confirmed Labour’s support.

-The Labour West MP wrote in the letter: "The infected blood scandal is one of the most appalling tragedies in our country’s recent history.

-She said it is estimated that someone affected by infected blood dies "every four days", adding: "This Bill provides the opportunity to put into law the steps that can be taken now to begin to deliver justice for the victims.

 An independent inquiry into the scandal was due to publish its final report this autumn but the document will now be published in March 2024 due to the “sheer volume and scale of the material”.